f4exb/sdrdaemon/README.md

 A string of comma separated key=value pairs in the same format as described in the device related options can be sent on the UDP configuration port to dynamically control the device.

+<h1>GNUradio supoort</h1>

+A source block is available in the _gr-sdrdaemon_ subdirectory.
+This subdirectory is a complete OOT module that can be built independently following GNUradio standards.
+Please refer to the documentation found in this directory for further information.

 <h1>License</h1>

 **SDRdaemon**, copyright (C) 2015, Edouard Griffiths, F4EXB